Financial Planning When You Lose or Change Your Job

 Changing a job presents a tremendous financial change.
 Not only is your salary in flux, but all the hidden compensation – 401(k) plans, pensions, life and disability insurance – is suddenly in play, as well.
 Here are some of the financial planning opportunities and pitfalls that you may encounter while changing jobs – whether the change is voluntary or not.

 The big decision in any job change is to determine what happens to your 401(k).
 One option is to keep the plan with your current employer, as long as it’s more than $5,000.
 Most employers will normally allow this.
 Another option is to transfer the funds over to the 401(k) plan offered by the new employer.
 This puts all the assets in a single place, where it is easy to keep track of.
 The downside is that the investment choices are limited to those offered by the new employer.

-A third option is to roll the money over into an outside IRA with the help of a financial adviser.
+A third option is to roll the money over into an outside IRA with the help of a financial professional.
 The benefit to option three is that a whole world of investments is available – the money can be put into any number of vehicles, including mutual funds, individual equities, annuities –the list goes on.